aaronparker/aaronparker.github.io/_posts/2007-04-19-unattended-presentation-server-45.md

   - Silent
   - Unattended
 ---
-While things haven&#8217;t changed much since Presentation Server 4.0, I&#8217;ve put together what you&#8217;ll need to create an unattended install for Presentation Server 4.5.
-First up I&#8217;ve made a copy of the installation files from the CD and added them to a single folder.
+While things haven't changed much since Presentation Server 4.0, I've put together what you'll need to create an unattended install for Presentation Server 4.5.
+First up I've made a copy of the installation files from the CD and added them to a single folder.
 This includes a copy of the administration tools in the same folder:

 <img src="http://stealthpuppy.com/wp-content/uploads/2007/04/1000.14.1322.PresentationServer45.png" border="0" />